The International Master in Security, Intelligence and Strategic Studies (IMSISS) welcomes applications from students around the world.

 - CV – we highly recommend that you use the Europass CV format

-- Relevance of academic qualifications to programme – 20%
+- Academic merit, including the relevance of academic qualifications to program: 20%

 Supporting Personal Statement:

 Please be as precise as you can when writing your Supporting Personal Statement.
-Do not repeat yourself and do not exceed the word limit.
+Do not repeat yourself and do not exceed the word limit (600 words).
 You should make sure that you address the following issues in your personal statement:

 - You should outline your motivation for choosing the IMSISS programme (i.e. how it complements and develops your previous studies; how it relates to your career path; how it relates to your personal and academic interests).